Suburb overview

 Cons

 Currumbin is a smaller community of 3,278 — about 60% of the Queensland suburb median (5,474) — so investors should factor in the narrower buyer pool and longer average time-on-market.
 Households here earn $95,160/year on average — 5% above the QLD suburb median of $90,298 — a modest premium that supports resilient owner-occupier demand.
-Median weekly rent of $490 equates to $2,123/month — about 99% of the median mortgage repayment of $2,134/month — meaning rental income covers most of a typical owner's repayment and this is a genuine cash-flow suburb before tax benefits.
+Median rent of $875/week (as at Mar 2026, Residential Tenancies Authority (Qld)) equates to roughly $3,792/month — about 178% of the $2,134/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 Currumbin is 87 km from Brisbane, so the local market tracks regional employment and lifestyle drivers more than CBD-driven commuter demand.
 Only 37% of dwellings are separate houses (vs 77% state median), so this is a unit-heavy market where body-corporate decisions and strata supply meaningfully shape investor returns.

 Coastal markets benefit from lifestyle appeal but require a buffer for higher insurance and occasional weather-driven vacancies.
-Local rents consume roughly 27% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 27% of household income — a dated but useful sanity check on tenant affordability.

 How Currumbin stacks up against the median of all Queensland suburbs in our dataset.
 Positive values mean Currumbin sits above the state median; negative means below.